NBISweden/workshop-scRNAseq/exercises.md

 This page contains links to different tutorials that are used in the scRNA-seq analysis course.
 We see this as a "smörgåsbord" of tutorials, we do not expect that all course participants will have time to run through all of the tutorials, so we suggest that you pick-and-mix the analyses/packages that you find most interesting.

 For many of the packages we recommend that you follow the tutorials supplied by the different packages.
-But if you have brought your own data to the tutorials, we have included some examples on how to run these tutorials based on your own dataset and also some suggestions on which parts of the tutorials to focus on.
+We have included some examples on how to run these tutorials based on your own dataset and also some suggestions on which parts of the tutorials to focus on.

 We have run the tutorials with SmartSeq2 data from: